Databricks supports sparklyr in notebooks and jobs.

 Install the latest version of sparklyr from CRAN.

-Alternatively, you can install the latest development version of sparklyr from GitHub.
+Install the latest development version of sparklyr from GitHub.

 To establish a sparklyr connection, you can use